 - Remove the serpentine belt.
 Use a 17mm socket and ratchet on the tensioner nut to unload the tensioner.

 - Use a pin to lock the tensioner in the pre-loaded position.
 You can use a nail or a 5mm Allen wrench as a pin.

 - Slide the serpentine belt off the idler pulley.
-It is not necessary to remove the serpentine belt completely unless you are replacing it.
+Removing the serpentine belt completely is unnecessary unless you are replacing it.